 View bio

-Amanda’s personal experience with issues of access to resources and healthcare, a protracted celiac diagnosis, and 17 years of gluten-free living all inform her daily work.
+Amanda’s personal experience with issues of access to resources and healthcare, a protracted celiac disease diagnosis, and 20 years of gluten-free living all inform her daily work.
 From the newsroom to Capitol Hill, and many points between, she has witnessed the profound ways that narrative and policy affect our health and well-being.
 She is committed to strengthening and advancing the effort to diagnose, treat, and cure celiac disease—and to improve the quality of life for everyone affected.

 As the second person in her family to attend college, Amanda earned her journalism degree from the University of Arizona and her honorary doctorate from the School of Hard Knocks.